AnupPainuly/dbt-on-rails/README.md

 # Project Overview

-This repository contains a small dbt project and supporting assets for exploring dutch rail network data.
+This repository contains a dbt project and supporting assets for exploring dutch rail network data using duckdb adapter.

 ## Prerequisites